When you are in the emotional agony of a divorce, it is normal to ask yourself, “Are Divorce Support Groups Helpful?”.

-At Divorce Club, we try to support friendship by in-person and on-line events.
+At Divorce Club, we try to support friendship through live events.
 For some who have not socialised in decades, it can be a safe place to learn to fly solo again.
 We had many a terrified person join our groups, such as Lynette, and simply being able to talk to new people about her divorce, and herself generally made her believe in herself, “I really can talk, and even laugh, without my husband with me”.

 Divorce Support Groups, Debriefing and comparing notes

 For anyone divorcing, you will want to talk about your divorce.
 Talking is a way of processing life events and can be most helpful coming from people who have actually gone through, or going through a divorce.